rpatterson/nOrg/doc/design.rst

     Is there some need to capture different ways to transition from state A to state B that is not already captured in other metadata?

-node field sets may be signed as *fixed* by entities
+field sets may be signed
-    Stored in a lower MIME part, preferably last, are cryptographic signatures of a set of node fields and other MIME parts.
-These serve to *lock* those fields and parts for those entities signaling the need for reviewing changes by those entities.
-Which fields/parts are locked can be configured on a per-entity basis and inherited up the hierarchy, where those configurations are also cryptographically signed.
+    Below all other MIME parts, may be zero or more `multipart/signed parts`_ each specifying a set of node fields and/or other MIME parts and a cryptographic signature of that content.
+These serve to *lock* those fields and parts for those identities signaling the need for reviewing changes by those entities if anything is changed.
+To lock node fields without repeating their content, a `multipart/signed part`_ may use the `NORG-SIGN-FIELDS`_ and `NORG-SIGN-PARTS`_ part header fields to list node header fields and node body parts which should be included in the signed content.

+    ??? signed and/or encrypted

+signed field sets must be verified
+    Verification must occur when pulling or otherwise merging changes to check if other parties have made changes that require attention.
+Verification must also occur prior to making or committing changes to alert if your changes will require attention.

+    TODO handling removed signatures

+    TODO handling hierarchy override

+assigning nodes to entities
+    One or more entities may be designated as responsible for a node by signing node field sets with those entities' private keys.
+    Assignment being the common case for signing field sets, a default set of fields to be signed when assigning a given node may be defined in the `NORG-ASSIGN-FIELDS`_ and `NORG-ASSIGN-PARTS`_ node fields.
+As with all fields, these can be inherited up the hierarchy.
+The may also be set on a per-entity basis where they in turn are also signed.

+delegation
+    TODO

+per-entity field values
+    TODO May be useful for state graphs, defining signed field sets, delegating to an assistant, etc.

+    ??? use signed/encrypted field sets

+    TODO State graphs: supervisor has *a* private key for the entity managed and can sign a per-entity property at the relevant place in the hierarchy to designate *what* the next valid states might be.
+As such, the supervisor may have a private key for the managed entity that the managed entity may not have.
+You know you love being called a managed entity.
+Say my name, managed entity!

+TODO separate assignment from private key posession
+    TODO allows a supervisor to only have the private but the entity can trust what's been assigned to them

+    ??? entity identity is managed *within* the hierarchy via signed field sets

 .. _`MIME parts`: http://en.wikipedia.org/wiki/Multipurpose_Internet_Mail_Extensions#Multipart_messages